YuJing-XY/iDBRpred/README.md

-# DisoBindModel: A Dual-Branch Transformer for Protein Disordered Binding Residue Prediction
+# iDBRpred: accurate predictor of intrinsically disordered binding residues in protein sequences

-DisoBindModel is an advanced deep learning framework based on a dual-branch Transformer architecture, designed for high-accuracy prediction of binding residues within intrinsically disordered regions (IDRs) of protein sequences.
+iDBRpred is an advanced deep learning framework based on a dual-branch Transformer architecture, designed for high-accuracy prediction of binding residues within intrinsically disordered regions (IDRs) of protein sequences.
 ---

 ## Directory Structure